marloquemegusta/tensorflow_object_detection_guide/README.md

 - eval_input_reader: the same that before. input_path sould be something like "training/tfrecord/coco_val.record-?????-of-00050" (remember 00050 may vary depending on the length of your dataset). label_map_path is the same "training/label_map.pbtxt"
 This repo is supplied with pre-configured config files for the models and the dataset included as samples

-## Training the model
+## Running the notebook
 If everything went fine, you can now open the included jupyter notebook.
 It will guide you through the following steps:
 - Check the installation of the API
 - Creation of the proper dataset.
 Train, test and evaluation splits will be produced and each of them will be converted to coco format in case we predict masks.
-In case we predict only bounding boxes we convert our dataset to a csv and a series of xml files.
+In case we predict only bounding boxes we convert our json files to xml.
 Finally we convert either of this dataset to tfrecords
 - Training the model
 - Exporting the trained model as a frozen inference graph